-Councilmember Gallagher stated that they should not send the message that Delegate Agencies will always be funded and that they should not depend solely on the City for funding.
+Councilmember Gallagher stated that they should not send the message that Delegate Agencies will always be funded.
+He added that Delegate Agencies should not depend solely on the City for funding.
 He asked of ADA Compliance for the Visually Impaired at Senior Centers.
 Ms. Woosley stated that they would address issues with the Visually Impaired on a case-by-case basis.

 Mayor Taylor stated that she would like to see a link with My Brother's Keeper in relation to Delegate Agencies and Youth Programs.
 She stated that Non-Profits perform great work in helping At-Risk Families but could not continue to make the same investments each year.

-She noted that they needed to address poverty issues and that she was supportive of the Investment Categories as they were currently allocated.
+She noted that she was supportive of the Investment Categories as they were currently allocated.